Postgraduate taught courses in biology

 The Masters in Marine Mammal Science aims to prepare students fully for a professional career involved with the conservation of and research into marine mammals.

 The programme addresses the unique scientific challenges of marine mammal physiology and behaviour with strong components of analytical techniques and research methods.
 The course is led by members of the Sea Mammal Research Unit (SMRU).

-The School of Biology and The Fish Site offer a range of part-time, e-learning and postgraduate-level courses in Sustainable Aquaculture.
+The School of Biology offer a range of part-time, online postgraduate-level courses in Sustainable Aquaculture.

 All the courses are aimed at those who wish to gain an advanced postgraduate-level professional qualification to promote their career prospects.
 Graduates will typically pursue a career in higher-level management, research and development or business development within the global aquaculture business.

-See the Sustainable Aquaculture prospectus 2020-2021 (PDF) for further information.
+See the Sustainable Aquaculture Prospectus 2023-2024 (PDF) for further information.